HomeEuropean ToursIceland ToursIceland Guide

 Kirkjufell mountain near Grundarfjordu, Iceland

-The Snaefellsnes Peninsula displays the epic beauty that makes the island nation such a popular and enchanting place.
-Crunchy lava flows lead to steep sea cliffs, and golden beaches contrast the rich volcanic peaks crowned by the jewel of the Snaefellsjokull glacier.
-Quiet horse farms bring a touch of rural charisma to the drama of the unforgiving landscape but the scenery, culture, and overall beauty of the wider region immerses you in the essential spirit, natural history, and traditions of greater Iceland.
+Horse farms bring a touch of rural charisma to the drama of the unforgiving landscape, but the scenery, culture, and overall beauty of the wider region immerse you in the essential spirit, natural history, and traditions of greater Iceland.

 Recommended Length of Stay: 2-3 days